 Dyson is the first name that springs to mind when looking for an air purifier, but at £400 or more, they’re pricey.
 Acer – yes, the same company best known for laptops – has its acerpure range of products (with a trendy, fully lower-case name to boot).
-The top of its range is the acerpure cool 2-in-1 Air Circulator and Purifier AC551-50W, retailing at £330.
-It’s only just been released and, although not currently on sale, it should soon be available from retailers such as Currys, Amazon and Very.
+The top of its range is the acerpure cool 2-in-1 Air Circulator and Purifier AC551-50W, retailing at around £330.
+It can currently be found at Currys and Robert Dyas and, hopefully soon, Amazon, AO and Very.

 acerpure cool: unboxing